amanbhagat77/Effect-of-Transmission-type-/README.md

 and manual transmissions”
 For this work we will use mtcars dataset to investigate the required the task.

-Please refer to [this link](courseproject.pdf) to view the whole project.
+Please refer to [this link](courseproject.pdf) to view the final report for this project.